lnbits/lnbits/docs/guide/installation.md

 If you have problems installing LNbits using these instructions, please have a look at the [Troubleshooting](#troubleshooting) section.

+Mininum poetry version has is ^1.2, but it is recommended to use latest poetry. (including OSX)

 ```sh
 git clone https://github.com/lnbits/lnbits.git
 cd lnbits